 Derek is a long-time fan of the outdoors, having started hiking, backpacking, canoe tripping, rock climbing and skiing in Ontario in the 1970’s.
 Before moving west, he completed the Bruce Trail end to end, did volunteer work to protect endangered Lake Ontario marshlands, was Ontario’s youngest cross country ski patroller and won the provincial orienteering championships.
 After moving to Calgary in 1981, he fed his passion with hiking, white water canoeing and downhill skiing in the Rockies.
 In the last few years, he’s been averaging 30-40 hiking days per year, covering over 250 km of trails and easy scrambles annually, primarily in the northern half of K-Country, plus skiing 70-80 days per year.
 He has held several directorship positions in community organizations, including acting as President of his Condo Association and his gliding club, managing newsletters at Bow Waters Canoe Club and the Victoria Macintosh User Group, and others.

 Derek retired in 2011 after 32 years in the oil and gas industry, with a background in engineering, geology, economics, planning and management, including several national and international assignments.
 Since retiring, he has expanded his volunteering, and now helps the Bow Valley Stewards with Parks maintenance projects, is a Wildlife Ambassador working with WildSmart to educate trail users on coexisting with wildlife, supports the Kananaskis Ecology's various Back-country Camera Research Projects, assisted with the CIS 2011 Women’s Basketball National Championships, and contributes to several blogs and websites including his own and Powderwatch.com, where he is the reporter on Sunshine ski conditions.
 In 2011, he started volunteering as a SnowHost at Sunshine Village.
+In 2017, he gained certification with the Interpretive Guides Association as an Apprentice Interpretive and Hiking Guide.
 He now resides in Kananaskis Country with his partner Karen, surrounded by the mountains in which he spends his time.

 Kevin Smith – Vice-Chair